gregfavish/angulardemo/README.md

 # Issues encountered

-- Linux continers for the angular site and the database worked fine in windows 8.
-An upgrade to windows 10 was required to run windows continers which are required for the .NET web API (https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/system-requirements).
-This reninstall lost me a day of time due to reinstallation of IDES, docker, pulling images again etc.
+- Linux containers for the angular site and the database worked fine in windows 8.
+An upgrade to windows 10 was required to run windows containers which are required for the .NET web API (https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/system-requirements).
+This re-install lost me a day of time due to reinstallation of IDES, docker, pulling images again etc.

 - The image that would work natively with the .NET web API is microsoft/aspnet/ -https://hub.docker.com/r/microsoft/aspnet/ - this image is about 5GB and would take about 22 hours to pull on the network speeds I was getting and thus I didnt have time to complete the dockerisation of the .NET API